 12 No hobbies or interests

 Life outside of work does indeed exist, and startups want to know you, the person, as a whole.
 We’re not saying you need to list your most personal interests, but add a few to show off who you are outside of work.
 YOU are interesting and we want to get to know you.
+But let’s make one thing clear - this is not a dating profile, the “i like going to the gym, walks on the beach and baking”.
+This is where you show you are a startup person through and through.
+Like this:

 13 Formatting issues